HackYourFutureBelgium/home/curriculum/README.md

   - Practicing the agile/scrum methodology.
   - Continuous deployment, cloud hosting and site reliability
   - Branding and pitching.

+## Project Templates

+All projects at HackYourFuture Belgium use a series of progressive template repositories, each one adding l.
+These templates will gently lower you into the deep end of collaborative software development.
+The goal is to introduce you to the _full complexity_ of collaborative development from day 1, while keeping the code you develop as _simple as possible_ -> **Full Complexity, Maximum Simplicity**.

+Why use template repositories?
+Because you will be learning to build _your own_ projects, not just the projects we assign!
+By learning to plan, collaborate, and use a template repository you will learn transferable skills to help _your own_ communities build the software _you need_ - not what someone else tells you to build.

+1. **[Markdown](https://github.com/HackYourFutureBelgium/template-markdown/)**: Focus on collaboration workflows, code quality, code review, group conventions and clear writing without the distraction of code and errors:
+   - Linting for Markdown and folder/file names
+   - A script to format all files in the repository.
+   - A script for spell-checking.
+   - GitHub Action for linting check on Pull Requests.
+   - Template issues for questions and asking for help.
+   - Pull Request template with a code review checklist.
+   - _used in the **Workflows** module_
+2. **[HTML & CSS](https://github.com/HackYourFutureBelgium/template-html-css/)**: Planning, design, and develop a user-facing web page written with HTML & CSS.
+This repository has all the features from the _Markdown_ repository, and then some more:
+   - A directory for group planning documents (_see [Planning & Collaborating](https://home.hackyourfuture.be/students/planning-and-collaborating)_).
+   - Linting for CSS, validation for HTML.
+   - Accessibility reporting.
+   - An `index.html` for static deployment.
+   - Folder structure for HTML pages, CSS styles and public assets.
+   - _used in the **Workflows**, **Agile Development** and **UX/UI Design** modules_

+> Coming Soon: _Interactions_, _Architecture_, _Fullstack_

 <!--
 ## Student Persona